4 steps to reduce excess and obsolete inventory

 Carrying excess stock is not the answer to alleviating issues with your supplier lead times.
 Instead you need to address this problem by:

-Planning for supplier holidays in advance: If you know when your suppliers shut down e.g for annual holidays, Chinese New Year etc, add these periods of closure to your lead times and adjust reordering points accordingly.
+Planning for supplier holidays in advance: If you know when your suppliers shut down, e.g. for annual holidays, Chinese New Year etc, add these periods of closure to your lead times and adjust reordering points accordingly.
+Inventory optimisation software like EazyStock can make this easier by automating recommended orders.

-Monitoring supplier lead times: Keep track of your suppliers’ lead times – are they sticking to their service level agreements, or are they often late?
-If it’s the latter, get the issue sorted at source.
+Monitoring supplier lead times: Keep track of your suppliers’ lead times to understand if they are meeting their service level agreements.
+If they are consistently late, you need to speak to them to get back on track or find alternative suppliers.
 In the meantime, add adequate safety stock, (buffer stock) to your inventory to cover delays.

 Read our post on effective inventory replenishment for more information on managing supply and demand variables to reduce excess inventory.